-Data traffic in and out of Instructure's networks in AWS is encrypted using TLS 1.2, forward-secrecy-compliant ciphers whenever possible.
-The acceptable cipher list is constantly maintained to ensure that industry proven "strong encryption" is used.
-Data is stored redundantly in multiple availability zones through Amazon S3.
-Instructure products replicate data in near real-time to backup and secondary databases, and data is backed up on a daily basis.
+Additionally, data is stored redundantly in multiple availability zones through Amazon S3.
+Instructure products replicate data in near real-time to backup and secondary databases, and data is backed up daily.
 Instructure creates daily database backups of data and content to Amazon S3.
 Data replication and backups ensure that, in the event of a necessary system restore, the potential of data loss would be limited.